 Then someone tackled him from right.

 fell hard.
 “Shit!”
 A large lay of him, meaty fingers pushing his throat.
-Sal could react was there—grabbed the man’s We-Stor-It uniform polo threw him back a twist of her hips.
-The uniformed puppet pushed himself upright—eyes and black edge edge—a foot taller easy.
+Sal could react Grace was there—grabbed the man’s We-Stor-It uniform polo threw him back with twist of her hips.
+The uniformed puppet pushed himself upright—eyes and black edge edge—a foot taller Grace, easy.
 She kicked him in knee, punched him the solar plexus, struck him in temple an elbow, he went down. tears left lines down cheeks.

-“Shit,” Sal a different of voice Liam
+“Shit,” Sal a different of voice Liam had

 Other figures emerged from the alleys between the storage—men and women uniform, family three, daughter pigtails. should have seen them approaching. course, should have seen the driveway before was time turn.
 Grace in place, trying in all directions at pushed himself to his feet.

 Menchú turned to her.
-“Still it’s scared?”
+“Still think it’s scared?”

 could have answered.
 Instead, opened the door.